Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: Introduction

 \section{Introduction}

 The electric and magnetic dipole moments of the electron and the muon are low-energy probes of New Physics (NP) beyond the Standard Model (SM).
 Recently, the muon $(g-2)_\mu$ experiment at Fermilab reported a new measurement of the muon magnetic anomaly using data collected in 2019 (Run-2) and 2020 (Run-3) \cite{Muong-2:2023cdq}.
-Improvements of the analysis and run condition lead to more than a factor of two reduction in the systematic uncertainties, which is compared with the E989 experiment at Fermilab~\cite{Muong-2:2021ojo} and the previous BNL result~\cite{Muong-2:2006rrc}.
-This result indicates the discrepancy of $5.1\,\sigma$ with the SM prediction by "Muon $g-2$ Theory Initiative" \cite{Aoyama:2020ynm} (see also \cite{Jegerlehner:2017gek,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf,Hoid:2020xjs,Czarnecki:2002nt, Melnikov:2003xd,Aoyama:2012wk, Gnendiger:2013pva}).
+The improved analysis and run condition lead to more than a factor of two reduction in the systematic uncertainties, which is compared to the E989 experiment at Fermilab~\cite{Muong-2:2021ojo} and the previous BNL result~\cite{Muong-2:2006rrc}.
+This result indicates a $5.1\,\sigma$ discrepancy with the SM prediction by "Muon $g-2$ Theory Initiative" \cite{Aoyama:2020ynm} (see also \cite{Jegerlehner:2017gek,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf,Hoid:2020xjs,Czarnecki:2002nt, Melnikov:2003xd,Aoyama:2012wk, Gnendiger:2013pva}).

-While there is a debatable point on the precise value of the SM prediction.
-The problem is the contribution of the hadronic vacuum polarization (HVP).
+However, there is a debatable point on the precise value of the SM prediction: the problem is the contribution of the hadronic vacuum polarization (HVP).
 The current situation is complicated.
-The CMD-3 collaboration \cite{CMD-3:2023alj} released results on the cross section that disagree at the $(2.5-5) \sigma$ level with all previous measurements including those from the previous CMD-2 collaborations.
+The CMD-3 collaboration \cite{CMD-3:2023alj} released results on the cross section that disagree at the $(2.5-5) \sigma$ level with all previous measurements, including those from the previous CMD-2 collaboration.
 The origin of this discrepancy is currently unknown.
 The BMW collaboration published the first complete lattice-QCD result with subpercent precision \cite{Borsanyi:2020mff}.
-Their result is closer to the experimental average ($1.7\sigma$ tension for no NP in the muon $(g-2)_\mu$).
+Their result is closer to the experimental average of the muon $(g-2)_\mu$ measurements, showing only a $1.7\sigma$ preference for NP in the muon $(g-2)_\mu$.
 Further studies are underway to clarify these theoretical differences.
-The white paper (SM prediction) is expected to be updated including the HVP problem in 2024.
+The white paper (the SM prediction) is expected to be updated including the HVP problem in 2024.